 When finished, turn off the propane feed first.
-By first cutting the propane supply, you allow the fittings to empty any propane residues, thus avoiding swelling and the risk of leakage due to the swelling of the fittings.
-The flame will extinguish itself once the propane is turned off.
+By first cutting the propane supply, you allow any residue to evacuate the fittings, thus avoiding them to swell and leak due to the swelling.
+The flame will extinguish once the propane is turned off.

 Start the season off right with a good cleaning of your BBQ.
 The accumulation of fat can ignite, creating unnecessary danger, in addition to ruining the meal you’re cooking.
 Make sure there is no leak in your propane cylinder.
 Coat the cylinder valve and the connections with soapy water to easily detect a leak.

 The propane cylinder must be upright, tied and stable during transport.
 Whenever possible, transport it in a place separate from the passengers (in the trunk of the vehicle or the box of a truck).
 If the cylinder has to be put in the vehicle with passengers, ensure good ventilation when traveling with a window down.

 If the cylinder is to be transported in the trunk of the vehicle, the trunk door is to be secured slightly opened.

 At the end of the season, you can put the BBQ and canister in a shelter, outside in an open and airy place such as a shelter or a tent whose side canvases have been removed or under a roof or a balcony.
 Shed storage is unsafe because there is a risk of leakage and explosion if exposed to a spark, flame or overheating.

 In general, caution and discretion are required at all times, so you can enjoy your BBQ and create your extraordinary culinary masterpieces with peace of mind!

 The Use of Propane: Safety Tips